The Persuasion Duality: Duality

 \section{Duality}

+In this section, we establish weak and strong duality for the persuasion problem: \begin{itemize} \item \textbf{Weak duality} states that $\ccV(\mu_0)\leq \ceV(\mu_0)$, that is, the concave closure is bounded above by the concave envelope. \item \textbf{No duality gap} requires the equality $\ccV(\mu_0)= \ceV(\mu_0)$, that is, the concave closure and the concave envelope coincide. \item \textbf{Primal and dual attainment} additionally require existence of solutions to the primal and the dual problems, respectively.
+We use the term \textbf{strong duality} when both primal and dual attainment (and hence also no duality gap) hold.\footnote{The exact use of these terms varies across authors.
+For example, \cite{villani2009} uses the term strong duality to refer to primal attainment and no duality gap.
+Our convention is consistent with the economics literature where strong duality typically includes existence of solutions to the dual problem (see \citealp{daskalakis} and \citealp{kleiner} for recent examples). } \end{itemize}

+For the case of a binary state, these properties are illustrated in Figure \ref{fig1}.
+Weak duality follows from the fact that any red line (any affine function lying above the graph of $V$) achieves a higher value at $\mu_0$ than any blue line (any convex combination of points on the graph of $V$).
+No duality gap states that the infimum over values that red lines can take at $\mu_0$ is equal to the supremum over values that the blue lines can take at $\mu_0$.
+Finally, strong duality requires that these extrema are attained (as depicted by the bold red and blue lines in the figure).

-In this section, we establish weak and strong duality for the persuasion problem.
-Within our interpretation, weak duality states that the total income generated by the producer cannot be greater than the total cost of the resources under prices that make the producer willing to sell the resources.
-Moreover, if there exists a plan for the producer and prices for the wholesaler that equalize the total income with the total cost, then this plan must be optimal for the producer, and the prices must be optimal for the wholesaler.
-Strong duality establishes the existence of such a plan and prices for any endowment of resources.
+Weak duality serves as a verification tool.
+If we can find a feasible $\tau\in \Tau(\mu_0)$ and a feasible $p\in \mathcal P(V)$ such that $\int_{\Delta(\Omega)}V(\mu)\df \tau(\mu)=\int_\Omega p(\omega) \df \mu_0(\omega)$, then $\tau$ is optimal.
+Within our interpretation, weak duality states that the total income generated by the producer cannot exceed the total cost of the resources under feasible prices, which make the producer willing to sell the resources.
+Thus, if there exists a plan for the producer and feasible prices for the wholesaler that equalize the total income with the total cost, then this plan must be optimal for the producer, and the prices must be optimal for the wholesaler.
+However, weak duality does not guarantee that such solutions can be found.